 The Solution: When it comes to the best seafood choices, Sharpless says you're better off eating wild or farmed shellfish like oysters, mussels, and clams, which are filter feeders and help clean the ocean as they grow.
 "Unlike farmed shrimp, these guys are an ally in keeping the oceans healthy," he explains.

-Louise Greenspan, MD, and Julianna Deardorff, PhD, authors of
+Louise Greenspan, MD, and Julianna Deardorff, PhD, authors of The New Puberty

 The Problem: These drinks are typically sweetened with high-fructose corn syrup, an ingredient linked to weight gain and early menstruation in girls.
 "The high doses of caffeine can also disrupt sleep, an essential component for health and emotional well-being during the pubertal years," the authors note.
 Energy drinks often contain potentially carcinogenic additives, such as caramel coloring.